sdiehl/typechecker-zoo/README.md

 ### Calculus of Constructions

-The Calculus of Constructions with a countable hierarchy of non-cumulative universes and inductive types.
+The Calculus of Constructions with a hierarchy of non-cumulative universes, inductive types and universe polymorphism.
+Limited support for higher-order unification.

 Uses a bidirectional dependent typechecker outlined in *A universe polymorphic type system* by Vladimir Voevodsky.